 The simplest way to make a Wi-Fi call is through a VoIP (Voice over Internet Protocol) system.
 It works by reaching a carrier over the internet connection to establish a phone line.
 There’s a lot of happening under the hood to make this possible, but to you, it’s practically effortless.

 Apps like WhatsApp, Skype, and Facebook Messenger use VoIP technology to make calls.
 With today’s capable devices, you don’t have to do much to achieve a strong network connection.
 Apps like Nextiva let businesses make Wi-Fi calls from any device—even if it doesn’t have a cellular connection (or SIM Card).

 Traditionally, phone calls made using a cellular connection come from your monthly allowance.
 The Wi-Fi calling feature is similar.
-Wi-Fi calls have no additional charge; it’s taken from your monthly voice plan.
+Wi-Fi calls have no additional cost; it’s taken from your monthly voice plan.

 The best part?
 Cisco predicts that by 2021, there will be 542 million wireless network hotspots all over the world that support Wi-Fi calls.

 How to Turn On Wi-Fi Calling on an iPhone

 Ready to make your first Wi-Fi call?
 You no longer need old-fashioned apps like Skype.
 This process works the same on iPhone 6, iPhone 6S, iPhone 7, iPhone X, iPhone XS.

 To make a Wi-Fi call on your iPhone, first you need to turn on Wi-Fi calling.
 Go to your iPhone Settings and hit the Mobile Data option.
 Here, you’ll see a section for Wi-Fi calling:

-Click the button, and slide the toggle button to turn on Wi-Fi calling toggle to On:
+Click the button, and slide the toggle button to turn on Wi-Fi calling.